 Yes, pickpockets exist, especially in train stations and crowded squares.
 Keep your bag zipped, your phone close, and your mind calm.

 (Actually, our favorite thing to wear when we’re abroad is a slim money belt.
-Sure, it might ruin the line of your white Gucci tee, but it’s worth it to protect your passport and belongings.
+Sure, it might ruin the line of your white Gucci tee, but it’s worth it to protect your passport and belongings.)

 That said, the biggest trap is letting vigilance turn into suspicion.
 Italians are some of the warmest people you’ll meet, and a smile or buongiorno often goes a lot further than a guidebook warning.

 Avoid restaurants that call to you in English or display photos of every dish.
 Step into the quieter trattorias tucked away on side streets, where the menu is handwritten and the owner waves you to a table like family.
+In the end, you’ll eat better, spend less, and walk away with a story instead of a receipt.

 Watch Out for Pasta Faux Pas